mrbinky3000/responsive_carousel/README.md

 #Responsive Carousel

+NO LONGER BETA!
+WOO-HOO!
+It's ready for the real world!

 A fully responsive carousel [jQuery UI widget](http://jqueryui.com/widget/ "jQuery UI widget documentation") that works on desktop browsers, iPhones, iPads, and even older Androids.* It can be configured to respond to touch events, mouse events, or both.
 You can use the left and right arrows and/or use your finger or mouse to swipe the carousel left and right.
 The code is currently is in the form of a jQuery UI widget and relies on hammer.js to handle the touch events.

+###Stand-out Features:

+- FAST.
+Uses css transitions.
+Code optimized to use as few redraws as possible.
+Always getting faster.
+- Continuous infinite scrolling.
+Hold down a navigation arrow and keep holding it down.
+No need to keep clicking or tapping.
+- You can have slide "units" of different widths
+- A callback function that lets you specify the number of units to show at different width
+- Loose HTML.
+This doesn't force you to use certain HTML structures.
+Your navigation can be anywhere in the DOM.

 You don't need all of jQuery UI or any of the theme assets (images, css, etc).
 All you need is the jQuery UI core and the widget factory.
 Here is a [link](http://jqueryui.com/download/#themeParams=none&zComponents=5d000001005702000000000000003d8889a73445cfa2549752eb7d5b0fde05c98ebf91d7c7d9c45fea7207439222bfdeef8f217649db6e5aea9e164adfe948b6de7623420184c14e9dc8d7d811a9c755a71664e483f3459d92b441d01744f148ef2cc79f5870e3311a9e94d1e42f9b0cad1022ed5169c595ea345a6afcc38b75ce0586a3496e04001d04b0690257fd1cbb11395fd272cb91887639ea5f9f9b23259ee98fdaa0b3949c67f9028bb471dbc04c14d875384b78a68872ab02462330b6265c29802a99ddb915c78cafd3be102e26c7193ae335a4109f5f269618a9f0ffe5690f75 "jQuery UI with min needed options") to the download page with the minimum jQuery UI options checked for you.
 [LINK](http://jqueryui.com/download/#themeParams=none&zComponents=5d000001005702000000000000003d8889a73445cfa2549752eb7d5b0fde05c98ebf91d7c7d9c45fea7207439222bfdeef8f217649db6e5aea9e164adfe948b6de7623420184c14e9dc8d7d811a9c755a71664e483f3459d92b441d01744f148ef2cc79f5870e3311a9e94d1e42f9b0cad1022ed5169c595ea345a6afcc38b75ce0586a3496e04001d04b0690257fd1cbb11395fd272cb91887639ea5f9f9b23259ee98fdaa0b3949c67f9028bb471dbc04c14d875384b78a68872ab02462330b6265c29802a99ddb915c78cafd3be102e26c7193ae335a4109f5f269618a9f0ffe5690f75 "jQuery UI with min required options.")